CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 ** App-based VPN **

 An app-based VPN is implemented differently depending on the operating system and MDM manufacturer.
 All solutions have in common that these apps have to be manageable.
 All unmanaged apps are not allowed to use the VPN tunnel in the institution.
 Another feature of managed apps is that different VPN connections can be configured to further protect information.
-To realize an app-based VPN, the managed app must be accessible through standard network APIs or be encapsulated by the MDM manufacturer with an additional layer.
+To realize an app-based VPN, the managed app must be accessible through standard network APIs or encapsulated by an MDM manufacturer with an additional layer.

 Which of the described VPN variants is used depends on the protection requirements, the algorithms and authentication methods used and the existing DNS structure.